-When Murray appeared for an updated military portrait, I had a lighting scheme arranged for the distinctive portrait above on an adjacent set.
+When Murray appeared for an updated military portrait, I had this lighting scheme arranged on an adjacent set for the distinctive portrait above.
+By simply changing the channel on a Pocket Wizard transceiver, I shut down the connection to the first set and activated this second one.

-Nuts and bolts: Key light is a Canon 580 EXII set to maual, outfitted with a Lumiquest LTP modifier tabled-topped in front of the subject and triggered with a Pocket Wizard transceiver.
+Nuts and bolts: Key light was a Canon 580 EXII set to manual, outfitted with a Lumiquest LTP modifier tabled-topped in front of the subject and triggered using the above-mentioned Pocket Wizard transceiver.
 Ditto for the back light, only it was modified with an Interfit Strobies Uni-Mount and a small grid.
 The edge lights were a matching pair of Nikon SB-800s, set to SU-4 mode, each with a Uni-Mount and a set of barn doors to control any spill.
 Camera used was a Canon 5D MkII with Canon EF 100mm F2.8 IS Macro.

 I’ll admit when I turned on the Nikon Speedlights I struggled a bit to get them to play nicely with the other lights, but overall I’m happy with the portrait I was able to create.